When I first saw basil flowers on my plant, I was completely perplexed. This is basil, it should just grow delicious basil leaves for me to eat!

 I started searching the internet for what to do next, because, well I want more leaves, not basil flowers.

 Turns out there is an easy way to stop the basil flowering process, but you can’t avoid it forever.
-Eventually the basil will flower and pass over the rainbow bridge.
+Eventually, the basil will flower and pass over the rainbow bridge.

 What Does it Mean When Basil Plants Flower?

-While we generally think of herbs and vegetables as something delicious to eat, we often forget that a main function of plants is reproduction.
+While we generally think of herbs and vegetables as something delicious to eat, we often forget that the main function of plants is reproduction.
 This is where flowering comes in.
 The basil plant slows its leaf growth in order to put its energy into growing flowers that contain seeds.

 All varieties of basil do this- Thai, Italian, sweet, and lemon basil – they all go through this flowering process.

-So when you see buds and actual flowers starting to spring up, it means the plant either thinks it’s going to pass soon — maybe a cold few days have gone by or the length of daylight starts to change.
+So when you see buds and actual flowers starting to spring up, it means the plant either thinks it’s going to pass soon — maybe a cold few days have gone by, or the length of daylight starts to change.

 Does Basil Die After it Flowers?

 Yes, but not right away.
 The flowering process takes quite a bit of time.

 Before the plant crosses that rainbow bridge, Mrs. Basil wants to drop some seeds to ensure her breed will stay around after she’s gone.
 Flowers hold on to the seed and eventually spread them out along the ground in your garden with the help of the wind.